MicrosoftDocs/azure-devops-docs/docs/boards/plans/configure-hierarchical-teams.md

 By including sub-area paths for the management teams, you automatically include the backlog items of their feature teams onto the management team's backlog.
 The default setting for all teams is to exclude sub-area paths.

 > [!NOTE]
 > Sub-area paths may break a team's ability to reorder or reparent items on the backlog.
 Also, it can introduce uncertainties with regards to assignments made to the Kanban Board Column, Done, and Lane fields.
-To learn more, see [Shared area paths and potential operational issues](#op-issues) later in this article.
+To learn more, see [Exercising select features with shared area paths](#op-issues) later in this article.

 ::: moniker range=">= azure-devops-2019"
 You define both areas and iterations from **Project Settings>Boards>Team configuration**.
 You can quickly navigate to it from **Teams**.